Ця сторінка також доступна українською.

 Numbers on the map correspond to register entries for property ownership; we are lucky that some of those registers have survived from 1846 and other years of the Empire.
 Together with the high-scale map, the registers allow us to identify who lived where in town, and who owned what land parcels in and around the urban center.

 The composite map is the image presented here in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1846 cadastral map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1846 cadastral map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.